 With pleasure.
-In fact, I recently published a tract whereby I prove the circulation of venous fluid propagated through one class of nerves can be returned in an altered state through another.
-The nature of that fluid is spiritual, though not immaterial, and by various abuses, such as the habitual use of Farrukhabad tea, this fluid may destroy one's mental equilibrium.
+In fact, I recently published a tract whereby I prove the circulation of certain fluids propagated through one class of nerves can be returned in an altered state through another.
+The nature of these fluids is spiritual, though not immaterial, and by various abuses may destroy one's mental equilibrium by exposing the disembodied Fera so they become visible to the human eye.
+The Fera can also communicate with souls of the deceased, some of which are powerful enough to materialize.